darumatic/apigee-cli/README.rst

         get (get-keyvaluemap-in-an-environment)
                             Gets a KeyValueMap (KVM) in an environment by name, along with the keys and values.
-        get-value (get-a-keys-value-in-an-environment-scopedmd-keyvaluemap)
+        get-value (get-a-keys-value-in-an-environment-scoped-keyvaluemap)
-                            Gets the value of a key in an As you can see, you can have multiple profiles defined in the configuenvironment-scoped
+                            Gets the value of a key in an environment-scoped KeyValueMap (KVM).
-                            KeyValueMap (KVM).
         list (list-keyvaluemaps-in-an-environment)
                             Lists the name of all key/value maps in an environment